felixthoemmes/rddapp/README.md

 Estimation
 --------------------------------------------------
 The package estimates treatment effects from RDDs, for the following designs and approaches:
- - parametric RDD with single assigment variables, both sharp and fuzzy designs
+ - parametric RDD with single assignment variables, both sharp and fuzzy designs
  - non-parametric RDD with single assignment variables, both sharp and fuzzy designs
  - parametric RDDs with two assignment variables, both sharp and fuzzy designs, using univariate, centering, and frontier approaches